-Hillis is an inventor, scientist, author, and engineer.
-He pioneered the concept of parallel computers that is now the basis for most supercomputers, as well as the RAID disk array technology used to store large databases.
-Hillis holds hundreds of U.S. patents, covering parallel computers, disk arrays, forgery prevention methods, and various electronic and mechanical devices.
+An inventor, scientist, engineer, author, and visionary, Hillis pioneered the concept of parallel computers that is now the basis for most supercomputers, as well as the RAID disk array technology used to store large databases.
+He holds hundreds of U.S. patents, covering parallel computers, touch interfaces, disk arrays, forgery prevention methods, and various electronic and mechanical devices.

 As a student at MIT, Hillis began to study the physical limitations of computation and the possibility of building highly parallel computers.
 This work led to the design of a massively parallel computer with 64,000 processors in 1985, called the Connection Machine.
 During this period at MIT, Hillis cofounded Thinking Machines Corp. to produce and market parallel computers.
 In addition to designing the company's major products, Hillis worked closely with his customers in applying parallel computers to problems in astrophysics, aircraft design, financial analysis, genetics, computer graphics, medical imaging, image understanding, neurobiology, materials science, cryptography and subatomic physics.
 At Thinking Machines, he built a legendary team of scientists, designers and engineers who later became leaders and innovators in multiple industries.

 In 2005, Hillis and others from Applied Minds initiated Metaweb Technologies to develop a semantic data storage infrastructure for the Internet, and Freebase, an "open, shared database of the world's knowledge".
 That company was acquired by Google and became the basis of the Google Knowledge Graph.